lmnitzsche/News-Scraper-and-Article-Generator-Using-Open-AI/README.md

 ## How to Run the Program

 1. Open up the environment
-   - You want activate the new environment from the command line as followed:
+   - Activate the new environment from the command line as followed:
 ```console
 conda activate my-new-env
 ```